JonMarks29/Biomolecular-Blender/README.md

-# Biomolecular-Blender
+# Biomolecular Blender
-Scripts to import, manipulate and visualise biomolecule-files into blender
+Scripts to import, manipulate and visualise biomolecular-files in blender